fdazen/fda-documentation/payments.md

-- Fill in the _Cheque_ box with the check number, if you are recording a cheque payment, otherwise place the amount the guest is paying in the box on the left:
+- Place the amount the guest is paying in the box on the left:

 ![payments_7.png]({{site.baseurl}}/images/payments_7.png)